getbubblenow/bubble-docs/cert_instructions/firefox_cert.md

  <img src="firefox_screenshots/04_close_certs.png" alt="screenshot of certificate trust settings dialog" height="500"/>

   * Congratulations!
-You have successfully installed your Bubble certificate!
+You have successfully installed your Bubble certificate in Firefox!